-The past few years have been a time of relative stabilisation for the commercial book sector, including (broadly understood) belles-lettres.
+The last few years have seen the growth of the commercial book sector, including (broadly understood) belles-lettres.
 The value of sales of general non-fiction has also risen by several percentage points, and there has been dynamic growth in the quantity and value of sales of books for children and young adults.